Portrait of a Killer: Responses from critics

 Critics also note that Cornwell has said that she did not have a theory about the murders until about a year before her book was published and believed that the first suspect mentioned to her was the one who really committed the crimes.

-In September 2014, Finnish molecular biologist Jari Louhelainen claimed that his DNA analysis pointed to a different suspect, Aaron Kosminski, which also provoked criticism and controversy.The New York Times's December 2002 review by Caleb Carr was very critical, writing:
+In September 2014, Finnish molecular biologist Jari Louhelainen claimed that his DNA analysis pointed to a different suspect, Aaron Kosminski, which also provoked criticism and controversy.

+The New York Timess December 2002 review by Caleb Carr was very critical, writing:

 Portrait of a Killer is a sloppy book, insulting to both its target and its audience.
 The only way for Cornwell to repair its damage will be to stay with this case, as she says she intends to, continuing her research, studies and tests for the years required to complete them thoroughly.
-Perhaps then she can then do what she claims to have done already — prove Walter Sickert's guilt decisively.
+Perhaps then she can then do what she claims to have done already—prove Walter Sickert's guilt decisively.
 Failing that, she should apologize for this exercise in calumny.

 2017

-In 2017, Cornwell published another book on the subject, Ripper: The Secret Life of Walter Sickert in which she uncovers what she believes to be further evidence for Sickert's guilt.
+In 2017, Cornwell published another book on the subject, Ripper: The Secret Life of Walter Sickert, in which she uncovers what she believes to be further evidence for Sickert's guilt.